Biden, Trump Clash On Eve Of Midterms Set To Upend Washington - UrduPoint

 Biden, who has framed his closing argument as a warning that American democracy is on the line, was set to close out days of frantic campaigning for Democratic candidates at a rally Monday evening near Baltimore.

-Trump, who is using the midterms to repeatedly tease a possible 2024 White House run, was holding a rally in Ohio.
+Trump -- using the midterms to repeatedly tease a possible 2024 White House run, even as he faces criminal probes over taking secret documents and trying to overturn the 2020 election -- was holding a rally in Ohio.

 With polls showing Republicans in line to seize the House of Representatives, the increasingly far-right party eyed snarling the rest of Biden's first term in aggressive investigations and opposition to spending plans.